chx9/tanya/README.md

-# Current status

-**This project is currently not actively maintained.**
-It is alpha code that was indented to be evaluated by the community in order to get suggestions and contributions.
-We discourage its usage in any production environment.

-# Redis Cluster Proxy
+# introduction

-Redis Cluster Proxy is a proxy for [Redis](https://redis.io/) Clusters.
+Tanya is a open source proxy for redis/valkey cluster inspired by [redis-cluster-proxy](https://github.com/RedisLabs/redis-cluster-proxy) main feature of Tanya:
-Redis has the ability to run in Cluster mode, where a set of Redis instances will take care of failover and partitioning.
-This special mode requires the use of special clients understanding the Cluster protocol: by using this Proxy instead the Cluster is abstracted away, and you can talk with a set of instances composing a Redis Cluster like if they were a single instance.
-Redis Cluster Proxy is multi-threaded and it currently uses, by default, a multiplexing communication model so that every thread has its own connection to the cluster that is shared to all clients belonging to the thread itself.
-Anyway, in some special cases (ie. `MULTI` transactions or blocking commands), the multiplexing gets disabled and the client will have its own cluster connection.
-In this way clients just sending trivial commands like GETs and SETs will not require a private set of connections to the Redis Cluster.

-So, these are the main features of Redis Cluster Proxy:

 - Routing: every query is automatically routed to the correct node of the cluster
 - Multithreaded
 - Both multiplexing and private connection models supported
 - Query execution and reply order are guaranteed even in multiplexing contexts
-- Automatic update of the cluster's configuration after `ASK|MOVED` errors: when those kinds of errors occur in replies, the proxy automatically updates its internal representation of the cluster by fetching an updated configuration of it and by remapping all the slots.
+- Automatic update of the cluster's configuration after ASK|MOVED errors: when those kinds of errors occur in replies, the proxy automatically updates its internal representation of the cluster by fetching an updated configuration of it and by remapping all the slots.
 All queries will be re-executed after the update is completed, so that, from the client's point-of-view, everything flows as normal (the clients won't receive the ASK|MOVED error: they will directly receive the expected replies after the cluster configuration has been updated).
 - Cross-slot/Cross-node queries: many commands involving multiple keys belonging to different slots (or even to different cluster nodes) are supported.
 Those commands will split the query into multiple queries that will be routed to different slots/nodes.
 Reply handling for those commands is command-specific.
-Some commands, such as `MGET`, will merge all the replies as if they were a single reply.
-Other commands such as `MSET` or `DEL` will sum the results of all the replies.
+Some commands, such as MGET, will merge all the replies as if they were a single reply.
+Other commands such as MSET or DEL will sum the results of all the replies.
 Since those queries actually break the atomicity of the command, their usage is optional (disabled by default).
 See below for more info.
-- Some commands with no specific node/slot such as `DBSIZE` are delivered to all the nodes and the replies will be map-reduced in order to give a sum of all the values contained in all the replies.
+- Some commands with no specific node/slot such as DBSIZE are delivered to all the nodes and the replies will be map-reduced in order to give a sum of all the values contained in all the replies.
-- The additional `PROXY` command that can be used to perform some proxy-specific actions.
+The additional PROXY command that can be used to perform some proxy-specific actions.
+- Supports redis Pub/Sub

 # Build

-Redis Cluster Proxy should run without issues on most POSIX systems (Linux, macOS/OSX, NetBSD, FreeBSD) and on the same platforms supported by Redis.
+Tanya should run without issues on most POSIX systems (Linux, macOS/OSX, NetBSD, FreeBSD) and on the same platforms supported by Redis.

 **Anyway**, it requires C11 and its **atomic variables**, so please ensure that your compiler is supporting both C11 and atomic variables (`_Atomic`).
 As for **GCC**, those features are supported by version 4.9 or later.